 See lists of car seats compatible with the CRUZ and MINU in the next section.

-The bassinet for the UPPAbaby CRUZ is like a bed on wheels.
+New for 2022, the CRUZ V2 and MINU V2 can share the same bassinet, using new adapters for the MINU V2 coming out in Summer 2022.
+The bassinet for the UPPAbaby CRUZ that now fits the MINU V2 is like a bed on wheels.
 With its hard, ventilated bottom, the bassinet is approved safe for overnight sleeping when placed on a flat surface or into the UPPAbaby bassinet stand (which turns into a laundry hamper)!

-Unlike the CRUZ bassinet, which is a freestanding product, the MINU's bassinet—called the From Birth kit—is unstructured fabric that cannot be used off of the stroller.
-The From Birth kit also requires the baby to be buckled into a harness for safety, while the CRUZ bassinet does not.
+2021 and older MINU models used a different type of "bassinet" called the From Birth kit, which was an unstructured fabric that cannot be used off of the stroller.
+The From Birth kit also requires the baby to be buckled into a harness for safety, while the CRUZ and MINU V2 bassinet does not.

 UPPAbaby recommends that both stroller seats be used from 3 months to 50 pounds.
 While the MINU seat does not recline flat enough for a newborn, the CRUZ seat can be used from birth by attaching the Infant SnugSeat.

 One main difference between the two seats: The CRUZ seat is removable and reversible, allowing a younger child to face you and an older child to face forward.
 Because the MINU seat consists of fabric attached to the frame, it can't be reversed—and removing it would require unfastening and reattaching the fabric to the frame.

 Additionally, the CRUZ V2 has a larger and more structured seat that's more comfortable for a toddler, with a canopy that slides up on the frame to create more space for a taller child.

 HOW TO FOLD UPPABABY CRUZ AND UPPABABY MINU